Thai Tourist Visa Rules and Regulations

 But overall, for most visitors, the Multiple Entry Tourist Visa is a lot of effort considering how easy it is to renew either a Visa exemption, Visa on Arrival or SETV.

-How to extend your Thai Visa
+How to Extend your Thai Tourist Visa

 Assume that you have come to Thailand, got your 30 day exemption stamp at the airport and have decided to stay longer on Koh Chang and have a 6 week visit in total.
 In that case you don’t need to leave the country and do a border run in order to get a new 30 day stamp in your passport.
 You can simply extend your current 30 day exemption for an additional 30 days.
 Easy.